 Symptoms of Leukemia

-In the early stages of chronic leukemia, there may be no symptoms at all because the leukemia cells do not interfere with the functions of other cells.
-In acute leukemia, on the other hand, symptoms appear quickly and can progress very rapidly.
+In the early stages of chronic leukemia, there may be no symptoms at all because the leukemia cells are not interfering with the functions of other cells.
+In acute leukemia, however, symptoms appear quickly and can progress very rapidly.

 Sometimes leukemic blasts can invade organs such as the stomach, intestines, kidneys, lungs, or nervous system.
-This leads to specific symptoms that indicate organ dysfunction.
+This leads to specific symptoms that indicate dysfunction of the affected organ.

-Not all of these symptoms are sure signs of leukemia because they can be associated with many other diseases.
-It is therefore necessary to contact your doctor to find out more about the nature of any disorders.
+Not all of these symptoms are sure signs of leukemia, as they can be associated with many other diseases.
+It is therefore necessary to consult your doctor to find out more about the nature of the disorders.

 Diagnosis of Leukemia